 Whatever type of reader your child is, starting a parent-child book club can help foster a love of reading and provide a fun way to get families in your neighborhood together.

 A book club is a great activity any time of year, but it works particularly well in the summer when schedules are more relaxed.
 Reinforcing reading skills during the summer also prevents learning loss.
 According to research from the Center for Summer Learning at Johns Hopkins University, students who participate in summer reading programs after kindergarten, first and second grade are less likely to be held back in future years, and middle school students who read four or five books during the summer experienced gains in fall reading achievement comparable to attending summer school.
 Forming a book club will help keep boredom at bay, build on academic skills and nurture a love of reading.

 Book clubs teach valuable skills

 What’s the right age for a book club?
 “Any age is the right age to start.
-Just choose the participation level that’s appropriate for the age level,” says Kris Cannon, a former elementary school teacher and currently the librarian at Mills High School in California, where she has started several lunch-time book clubs for high school students.
+Just choose the participation level that’s appropriate for the age level,” says Kris Cannon, a former elementary school teacher and librarian at Mills High School in California, where she has started several lunch-time book clubs for high school students.
 “At any age, being in a book club teaches kids valuable skills — reading for understanding, relating reading to personal experience, how to participate in a discussion by taking turns, and respecting the opinion of others.”
 In addition, she notes, kids get to build friendships with other book lovers and read books they might not have chosen to read on their own because everyone in the group has to agree on what book to read.